Which Lumix is Right for Your Practice?

 A few considerations for choosing the right model

 Smaller desktop model or larger wheeled model?

-If you prefer a small footprint, but with adequate power for many treatment applications, the desktop or countertop model will suit your needs.
-This 45 W peak power model also offers the options of interchangeable treatment lenses.
+If you prefer a small footprint with adequate power for diverse treatment applications, the desktop or countertop model will suit your needs.
+The 45 W peak power model offers interchangeable treatment lens options.

-What peak and average powers produce the best results for the conditions you treat?
+Furthermore, consider what peak and average powers will produce the best results for the conditions you treat?

 Some practices primarily treat small anatomical structures, such as in dentistry, podiatry, dermatology, and pediatrics.
 As a result, these treatments will typically require less depth of penetration.
 As a result, you will need less average and peak powers from both the superpulsed peak powers and continuous wave wattages.

 Also, patient size and body habitus drive the power configuration requirements of your laser.
 If your practice treats a majority of larger and/or muscular patients you may benefit from reducing treatment times by using models that allow both higher superpulsed peak power and continuous wave wattages.

 Which wavelengths are recommended for the tissue types and conditions you treat?